movementlabsxyz/MIP/README.md

 - _need_

 related to MIPs should be documented as an MD and stored in the MD directory.

-Here is a list of MDs with their statuses:

 ## Movement Improvement Proposal (MIP)